ThereseHagwall/backendFiskeLycka/README.md

 # FiskeLycka Backend

-This is the backend repository for FiskeLycka, a mobile app for fishing enthusiasts.
+This is the backend repository for [FiskeLycka.](https://github.com/AnnebladFelix/FiskeLycka), a mobile app for fishing enthusiasts.
 The backend is written with Next.js and hosted on Netlify.

 ## Project Structure